We are currently testing our new beta website. Help us to improve the site and let us know what you think.

 For a hands-on London history lesson, the Cutty Sark beckons.
-In Greenwich, the ship’s new Rig Climb Experience takes visitors up into the rigging, to scale the ‘ratlines’ just as its sailors once did – a breathtaking way to explore this 150-year-old treasure.
+In Greenwich, the ship’s new Rig Climb Experience takes you up into the rigging, to scale the ‘ratlines’ just as its sailors once did – a breathtaking way to explore this 150-year-old treasure.
 Or, discover the modern marvels of Sky Garden, the city’s highest public green space, set on the 36th floor of 20 Fenchurch Street (popularly known as the ‘Walkie Talkie’).
-If its exotic plants, outdoor terrace and far-reaching views are not enough, its wine tastings, DJ sets and sunrise yoga sessions could take a visitor’s trip to a whole new level.
+If its exotic plants, outdoor terrace and far-reaching views are not enough, its wine tastings, DJ sets and sunrise yoga sessions could take your trip to a whole new level.

 From award-winning TV series to some of the world’s best-loved books, Britain has served as a backdrop to countless captivating stories – but it’s even better in real life.
 In Edinburgh, see the places that inspired J. K. Rowling’s world of Harry Potter on a walking tour of the city, including the café where she used to write.
 Or, discover the gritty ganglands of the Shelby family on a Peaky Blinders tour of Liverpool: a pilgrimage to all the top filming locations, complete with lots of behind-the-scenes gossip.
-Visitors can even test their gangster smarts on the Peaky Blinders Live Escape Game, an interactive challenge set in London’s Camden Docks.
+You can even test your gangster smarts on the Peaky Blinders Live Escape Game, an interactive challenge set in London’s Camden Docks.

 To experience the wonders of cutting-edge tech, look to Liverpool’s new exhibition The History Whisperer – an XR (extended reality) storytelling experience in St George’s Hall.
 With its rousing soundtrack and interactive displays, it’s a fresh way to explore this historic concert venue, once lauded by Queen Victoria.
 Also new for this year, StoryTrails promises a futuristic look at Britain’s cities and towns as part of Unboxed, where virtual reality provides a walking tour with a difference.
 Available in London, Bristol, Sheffield and more, it’s also set to feature immersive historical footage from the BBC, which celebrates its centenary in 2022.